How to avoid greenwashing in business

-As a consumer, do you consistently believe the products you purchase are as green as they are advertised to be?
+Now, think as a consumer.
+Do you consistently believe the products you purchase are as green as they are advertised to be?

-If you answered yes to this question, then you’re in a minority.
+Again…yes?
+If so, then you’re in a minority.
 According to a 2019 Edelman’s Trust Barometer Special Report, a mere 34% of consumers trust the brands they purchase from.

 To compound this concern, the report also indicates that 81% of consumers think this lack of trust could be a deal-breaker in their purchase decisions.